Dreaming381/Latios-Framework-Documentation/Contributing.md

         in ECS, then make the scene you want to see function in ECS and send it our way.

-### Code
+### Samples

+The Latios Framework’s APIs are designed to support many, many use cases.
+Naturally, I do not have time to build samples for showing off all of them.
+Here’s a few ideas for some things you might be able to demonstrate:

+-   Psyshock Scenes
+    -   Feel free to consider out-of-the-box physics demos using physics engines from the Add-Ons package, such as Anna physics.
+-   Kinemation Character Customization
+    -   This is easy to do with Kinemation.
+But setting up a complete solution with assets and UI integration is something I’ve just never got around to.
+-   LifeFX VFX
+    -   LifeFX allows for all sorts of VFX to be created.
+I’m not a VFX artist, so it would be awesome to have someone who is show off all the things that can be done with graphics events, tracked transforms, and even Kinemation deform buffer vertex sampling.

+## Friendly Development Areas

 I tend to focus on code that plays to my strengths as a developer, which usually involves performance-sensitive code and complex data.
 Consequently, I tend to not spend time on things to improve the editor experience or reduce boilerplate.
-If you are looking to spend money to get someone to help me, these are the areas that someone else can easily provide a lot of value to:
+If you are looking to help, these are the areas that you can easily provide a lot of value to:

 -   Editor scripting and tools
     -   Most of my authoring components use default inspectors and have very